-Waste-to-Energy reduces methane emission, new EEA report says
+Waste-to-Energy reduces methane emission, EEA says

 Brussels, 28 February 2025 – The latest European Environment Agency (EEA) briefing on methane emissions explicitly acknowledges the role of Waste-to-Energy (WtE) in mitigating methane emissions from the waste sector.